spilliams/NSCollectionViewHelpers/README.md

 ###Working with `SWCollectionViewStaggeredGridLayoutDelegate`

-Set your view controller to be the layout's delegate and you can respond to messages `-numberOfColumnsInCollectionView:section:` and `-collectionView:heightForCellWidth:atIndexPath:`.
+Set your view controller to be the layout's `staggeredDelegate` and you can respond to messages `-numberOfColumnsInCollectionView:section:` and `-collectionView:heightForCellWidth:atIndexPath:`.
 These two methods help the layout in determining item size.

 You'll note that one of the parameters to the number of columns method is `section`.
 This allows you to have different numbers of columns for different sections of your collection view.